-Due to the number of cable joints in HVDC land cables, which can exceed a thousand in a single system, failure rate of such joints plays a major role in overall system reliability.
-Routine testing according to IEC 62895, using electric field calculations, is used to assess cable joint reliability.
-But this edited contribution to INMR by Hansjörg Gramespacher of ec4ac in Switzerland and Hanyu Ye of WissTec in Germany explains that, since field distribution in an HVDC joint is highly sensitive to temperature, some areas inside a joint can experience much higher electric field during operation than during routine testing according to the standard.
-As such, DC routine tests according to IEC 62895 may not always be sufficient to guarantee high reliability of joints during operation.
-Rather, to properly cover electric field distribution in these joints at higher conductor temperatures, an additional test is proposed.
+Due to the number of cable joints in HVDC land cables, which can exceed a thousand in a single system, failure rate of joints plays a major role in system reliability.
+This edited contribution to INMR by Hansjörg Gramespacher and Hanyu Ye explains that field distribution in an HVDC joint is highly sensitive to temperature.
+Since some areas inside a joint can experience much higher electric field during operation than during routine testing, DC routine tests according to existing standards may not always be sufficient to guarantee high reliability of joints during operation.
+Rather, to properly cover electric field distribution in these joints at higher conductor temperatures, additional testing may be necessary.

 Failure Experience in HV AC Cable Joints